 I love relating to God as Father, and I worship Him as King; I want to obey Jesus, my Lord and Savior; and I desire to listen to the Holy Spirit as a Counselor and Teacher to me.

-However, I realized I don’t often call God my friend.
+However, I realized I don’t often say that God is my friend.
 I know some people worry that we might become over-familiar with God and lose a sense of reverence for Him if we think of God as our Friend.

 While preparing for a talk on this subject recently however, I had the occasion to think about God as my Friend, and what friendship with God means.